Achintya-Chatterjee/Student-Management-System/README.md

     # Student-Management-System

     student management system
-where admin can add can add student
+where admin can add a student
 Delete A Student
 update their activity
 This project is based on java, servelt,jdbc